truenas/middleware/docs/userguide/index.rst

 Target/Extents
 ~~~~~~~~~~~~~~

-The last step is associating an extent to a target within Services → ISCSI → Target/Extents → Add Target/Extent.
-This screen is shown in Figure
+The last step is associating an extent to a target within :menuselection:`Services --> ISCSI --> Target/Extents --> Add Target/Extent`.
+This screen is shown
-11.7i.
+in Figure 11.7i.
 Use the drop-down menus to select the existing target and extent.

 **Figure 11.7i: Associating iSCSI Targets/Extents**